shreyvijayvargiya/Web-Code-Editor/README.md

 ## Themeing
 In order to follow a single theme throughout the application, I've defined the predefined colours from tailwind css inside utils/config directory.

-Every developer providing any type of colour should import colors from the utils directory in order to avoid consistency in the repository.
+Every developer providing any type of colour should import colors from the utils directory in order to follow consistency in the repository.

 In future, we just have to change the colours inside `config` directory to change the theme of the entire application.